MMR-GRPO: Accelerating GRPO-Style Training through Diversity-Aware Reward Reweighting: Related Work

 \subsection{Low-Variance Sample Groups in GRPO}

 In GRPO-style training, each update is based on a group of sampled completions, with policy gradients computed from the relative rewards within the group.
 However, when the sampled group exhibits low reward variance—for instance, when all completions are similarly incorrect or similarly correct—the resulting advantages become weak or uninformative, leading to inefficient policy updates and slower convergence.
 Prior work has addressed this issue through special handling or avoidance of low-variance groups.
-DAPO \cite{yu2025dapoopensourcellmreinforcement} and Xrpo \cite{bamba2025xrpopushinglimitsgrpo} simply discard low-variance sample sets, reducing the number of training steps required to reach peak performance; Other methods modify the learning signal to better exploit low-variance or negative samples, by separating the loss computation for positive and negative samples \cite{zhu2025surprisingeffectivenessnegativereinforcement}, or introducing a virtual perfect-score reward to reshape advantages when all rewards are zero \cite{nan2025ngrponegativeenhancedgrouprelative}.
+DAPO \cite{yu2025dapoopensourcellmreinforcement} and Xrpo \cite{bamba2025xrpopushinglimitsgrpo} simply discard low-variance sample sets, reducing the number of training steps required to reach peak performance.
+CPPO \cite{lin2025cppo} accelerates GRPO by pruning completions with low absolute advantages to reduce forward passes during policy updates, though it operates on sample selection and does not modify how retained completions are rewarded, which is orthogonal to our approach.
+Other methods modify the learning signal to better exploit low-variance or negative samples, by separating the loss computation for positive and negative samples \cite{zhu2025surprisingeffectivenessnegativereinforcement}, or introducing a virtual perfect-score reward to reshape advantages when all rewards are zero \cite{nan2025ngrponegativeenhancedgrouprelative}.

 In contrast, our method directly exploits low-variance groups rather than discarding or treating them differently.
 By uniformly reweighing samples based on semantic diversity for any group of samples, we extract informative learning signals even when the reward variance of a group is low.
 As a result, our approach accelerates learning and not only reduces the number of training steps required for convergence, but also achieves consistent wall-clock time savings.